Whassup/pole-star-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.

+## Planning

+### Minimum functionality required to meet requirements
+* Display list of of screening profiles sorted by latest date.
+* Display attributes in a table list with headers for; Name, Country Check Severity, Created Date, Modified Date
+* Allow each table header to be delectable for sorting by alphanumeric or date depending on the data type.
+(Should be able to reverse sort as well)
+* Allow user input for filtering by name or country check severity
+    * Name filter will do a string starts with match and sorting will not change.
+    * Country check severity will allow filtering by multiple country check severity.
+        * Filter options are; Critical, Warning, Ok.

+### Build Plan
+* Mockup a base layout using twitter bootstrap.
+* Create components for;
+    * screening-profile-table
+* Create a service for getting the screenings.json data.

+### Considerations
+* Did not add other country severity types as it was not included in the requirements.
+If it is not one of the 3 options no severity is displayed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.